squarepear/RoverBot/README.md

 ## Commands

-* `!help` List all the commands that is available
+* `!help` List all the commands that are available

 ## Inviting

 Since the bot is designed especially for a specific server, there is no bot invite link.
-You may setup the yourself a bot since the code is open source but don't expect that it will work properly on your server. *especially since the bot isn't coded really well*
+You may setup the bot yourself since the code is open source but don't expect that it will work properly on your own server. *especially since the bot isn't coded very well*

 ## Setting up on your own